ACA includes two provisions designed to help employers sponsor wellness programs.

 Wellness Incentive Hot Topics & FAQs

-- Does Health Care Reform require employers to implement wellness incentives?
+- Does ACA require employers to implement wellness incentives?

 Answer: No. An employer is not required to offer financial incentives to participate in wellness programs.
 However, more and more are choosing to do so.
 This new rule provides plan sponsors with increased flexibility to design wellness incentives.

 American Fidelity Assurance Company does not provide tax or legal advice.